-Services that are covered for you What you must pay when you get these services Part A or B whether or not they are related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services • If you obtain the covered services from an outof-network provider, you pay the plan cost sharing for out-of-network services For services that are covered by Care N' Care Choice Premium but are not covered by Medicare Part A or B: Care N' Care Choice Premium will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
-If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
+If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
-For Part D covered immunizations, see Chapter 5 Section 2.5 for coverage details.
-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
-Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, longterm care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
-Covered services include but are not limited to: Services may require prior authorization Days 1-5; \$275 copay per day Days 6-90; \$0 copay per day If you get authorized inpatient care at an out- of-network hospital after your emergency condition is stabilized, your cost is the cost- sharing you would pay at a network hospital.
+Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. lmmunizations In-Network Out-of-Network Covered Medicare Part B services include: There is no 30% of the cost for • Pneumonia vaccine each Medicarecoinsurance, • Flu shots, once each flu season in the fall and copayment, or covered preventive winter, with additional flu shots if medically deductible for the vaccine. necessary pneumonia, influenza, \$0 Copay for COVID-• Hepatitis B vaccine if you are at high or Hepatitis B, and 19 vaccines intermediate risk of getting Hepatitis B COVID-19 vaccines. • COVID-19 vaccine \$0 Copay for all • Other vaccines if you are at risk and they meet Medicare Part B Medicare Part B coverage rules covered Immunizations.
+Part D We also cover some vaccines under our Part D covered immuprescription drug benefit.

+Copay Out-of-Network

+Network Copay Out-of-Network

+Copay

+1 3

+30% of the cost

+ou get authorized inpatie work hospital after your oblized, your cost is the connetwork hospital. cover an unlimited number spital Care. nt care at an out-of- emergency condition is ost-sharing you would pay

+n network hospital.
+Pover an unlimited numl